East Boston, Massachusetts

 The Orient Heights development comprises 331 units of state-funded public housing terraced into a steep hillside at the northern edge of East Boston’s Orient Heights neighborhood.
 The 15-acre site is comprised of thirteen three-story buildings, seven two-story townhouse blocks, a Community Center and a Central Boiler Plant.

 The Boston Housing Authority (BHA) undertook a planning process in 2008, funded by the Massachusetts Department of Housing and Community Development (DHCD), to look at redevelopment options for the site, and prepared a master plan with an overall design concept.
 This process resulted in a framework for selecting a development team with the collective goal of transforming the site into a modern mixed-income community modeled on the successful transformations of the BHA’s Federal HOPE VI sites and recent redevelopment at West Broadway, Washington Beech and Old Colony.

-Orient Heights is being redeveloped in phases: Phase I is completed consisting of 120 units.
-Construction Plans for Phase II are underway.
+Orient Heights is being redeveloped in phases: the newly completed Phase 1 consists of 120 units and construction plans for Phase 2 are underway.